npgy/fly-example/README.md

 ## Server + Web Client

 Most of the above steps can be repeated for the server and the web client.
+First launch an app under your org with the `fly launch...` command.
+Then customize the `fly-***.toml` and Dockerfiles.
 You probably don't need a persistent volume for any of them, and you probably won't have any secrets for the web client.

-Create a `fly-server.toml` and `Dockerfile-server` for your server, and a `fly-web.toml` and `Dockerfile-web` for your web client.
-I already have scaffolding in here but you'll want to override with your specific Dockerfiles for your applications.
+The `fly-server.toml` file in this repository is a good starter for your server, but you'll want to customize the environment variables to your liking.

-Give super unique names to the `app` entry in each toml file!

-The general flow is to `fly launch ...` them, then `fly scale ...`, and for any secrets run `fly secrets ...`
+This file will be pointing at `Dockerfile-server` to build, so you can either change this to point to your server's existing Dockerfile, or rename your server's Dockerfile to this.

 Take an inventory of what kind of environment variables and secrets you need for your server/web client.
 Non-secret environment variables can by set in plain text in the `fly-***.toml` files.